akostrik/exam5_cpp/README.md

 ## **Fwoosh**, an implementation of ASpell
 ```
 default constructor           // sets the name to "Fwoosh" and the effects to "fwooshed"
-clone()                       // method, in the case of Fwoosh, returns a pointer to a new Fwoosh object
+clone()                       // in the case of Fwoosh, returns a pointer to a new Fwoosh object
 ```

 ## **Dummy**, a concrete ATarget